Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

    array.

    If *lock* is ``True`` (the default) then a new lock object is created to synchronize access to the value.
-If *lock* is a :class:`~multiprocessing.Lock` or :class:`~multiprocessing.RLock` object then that will be used to synchronize access to the value.
+If *lock* is a :class:`Lock` or :class:`RLock` object then that will be used to synchronize access to the value.
 If *lock* is ``False`` then access to the returned object will not be automatically protected by a lock, so it will not necessarily be "process-safe".